Musina: Name

 "Musina" is the TshiVenda word for copper, derived from a root that means spoil.
 This relates to the fact that copper "spoilt" the Venda's efforts to mine gold in the region, as they could not effectively separate the gold from the relatively insignificant copper.

 Climate

-Musina experiences a hot semi-arid climate (Koppen: BSh) with hot temperatures most of the year.
+Musina experiences a tropical semi-arid climate (Koppen: BSh) with hot temperatures most of the year.
 Average annual precipitation amounts to 372 mm, and is highly concentrated in the summer months from October to April when severe late-afternoon and evening thunderstorms are common.
 Winter is extremely dry, with almost no precipitation, typically recorded in the driest months from June to August.
 Clear skies and exceptionally low humidity at this time of the year enable temperatures to plunge close to freezing at night, although frost is fairly uncommon.